 What are they?

 Community Land Trusts (CLTs) are a method for communities to collectively own and control land.
 By owning the land, the community, rather than private interests, are able to determine how the land will be utilized to serve the community's needs.
-CLTs limit the re-sale of property on the land, allowing for permanently affordable homes and retail/office spaces, and allow for minimal initial investments.
-CLTs are rooted in racial justice, thus are a great tool for reversing decades of racial discrimination in access to housing.
+CLTs limit the re-sale of property on the land, allowing for permanently affordable homes and retail/office spaces, through minimal initial investments.
+CLTs are rooted in racial justice, thus are a great tool for reversing decades of racial discrimination in access to housing and small business opportunities.

 Why we support them

 CLTs are well-tested and proven tools for affordability and community control.
 CLTs have been found to be more resilient during times of instability, like recessions and gentrification.
 For example, a 2018 Grounded Solutions study, looking at over 4,000 units, in 20 states, over 30 years found that 99% of the units avoided foreclosure.
-CLTs are operated by and for the community, so they can be great at addressing community issues.
+CLTs are operated by and for the community, so they can be great at addressing community needs.